 Summary of Use during Lactation

 In the United States and other developed countries, HIV-infected mothers should generally not breastfeed their infants.
 In countries in which no acceptable, feasible, sustainable and safe replacement feeding is available, exclusive breastfeeding for 6 months is recommended for HIV-infected mothers to reduce the risk of HIV transmission from the mother to the infant compared with mixed feeding.
 In these settings, abrupt weaning at 4 months does not reduce the risk of HIV transmission or produce an overall health benefit compared to continued breastfeeding, and increases the risk of infant death in HIV-infected infants.
 Extended antiretroviral prophylaxis in breastfed infants with antiretroviral drugs appears to reduce the rate of HIV transmission during breastfeeding by about half, but the optimal regimen and duration of prophylaxis has not yet been defined.
 Efavirenz is recommended by the World Health Organization as one alternative drug in a 3-drug combination to all antiretroviral-naive women who are breastfeeding their infants.
-Limited information in this setting indicates that efavirenz produces low levels in milk and no adverse reactions in breastfed infants however, alternate antiretroviral agents are generally preferred.
+Limited information in this setting indicates that efavirenz produces low levels in milk and no adverse reactions in breastfed infants.

 Maternal Levels.
 Thirteen mothers who averaged 15.8 weeks (range 6 to 25 weeks) postpartum were treated with efavirenz 600 mg daily plus zidovudine and lamivudine.
 Milk and plasma samples were taken 3 to 4 hours after the last dose.
 Skimmed breastmilk efavirenz concentrations averaged 3.5 mg/L (range 1.3 to 7.4 mg/L).